LSAT Dates: When to Take the LSAT

 Prior Test Results

-Consider taking the October or December LSAT if you took the June LSAT and are not happy with your score.
+Consider taking the LSAT in the fall if you took it in the summer and are not happy with your score.
 Although law schools will receive all of your LSAT scores and some average them, having a higher score is still better.
-However, Law School Admission Council statistics show that upon retaking the LSAT, most students increase scores by an average of just 2.5 points.
+Law School Admission Council statistics show that upon retaking the LSAT, most students increase scores by an average of just 2.5 points.
 If you know that you did not prepare as thoroughly as you should have, or you were ill on test day, or there was some other factor that had a negative impact on your performance on the June LSAT, then a re-take is a good idea; you may be able to make a more significant improvement in your score.
 But in the absence of any of these, you should be realistic about your ability to improve.
+That said, the American Bar Association (ABA) recently changed the requirements for LSAT reporting from member law schools.
+While the ABA used to request score averages of accepted students for the purpose of ranking law schools, they now only require the highest score.
+For that reason, even if you only think you can boost your score by 2 or 3 points, it may still be worth retaking.
 Note that schools also see on your record whether or not you canceled a score.